Author of "Red Legs of the Bulge: Artillerymen in the Battle of the Bulge," CJ is passionate about history and the

 During the Vietnam War era, 1965 to 1973, deferment from the draft was commonplace.
 Many were for legitimate reasons: marriage, children, schooling, and injuries.
 Others had the means to avoid service by having a doctor concoct a fake medical condition, like bone spurs.
 The more resolute resisted by going to jail.

 For the vast majority, it was an agonizing decision.
 These men had grown up with John Wayne and documentaries like Victory at Sea.
 Many of their dads had served in WWII.
 It was their turn.
-As the war went on however, former classmates did not come home; others came back with permanent injuries.
-The nightly news broadcasts increased its coverage of the war every week.
+As the war went on, however, former classmates did not come home; others came back with permanent injuries.
+The nightly news broadcasts increased their coverage of the war every week.
 Perceptions gradually changed.
 Questions were raised about the mission.
 By the middle of '68, a tipping point had been reached.

 Into this maelstrom walked a 23-year-old Marine second lieutenant, Robert Swan Mueller III.

 The Road Less Taken

 Born into wealth, Mueller was the son of a DuPont Executive, growing up in Princeton, New Jersey.
 At the time of his birth in 1944, his father was serving in the Navy.
 Raised a Presbyterian, he attended St. Paul’s school with another future Vietnam veteran, John Kerry.
-He played hockey, lacrosse and had as idyllic life as one can imagine.
+He played hockey, lacrosse and had as idyllic a life as one can imagine.
 But it was at Princeton University where world events intruded on his life.

 Vietnam was barely on the public's radar when Mueller and his contemporaries started college; by graduation, it had become a centerpiece of American foreign policy.
 Throughout his college years, long talks had been held about what to do.
 Mueller and most of the guys felt a patrician sense of duty: to whom much is given, much is expected.
 Even if drafted, most of them could avoid combat should they choose as their education and connections afforded them plum assignments in intelligence or as aide de camps.
 In early 1967, a former St. Paul's lacrosse teammate and fellow Princeton alum was killed in Vietnam.
 This only strengthened his resolve to serve.